MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### Can Dataverse for Teams be used outside of Teams?

 Dataverse for Teams is designed to work in the Teams client across web, desktop and mobile.
-If you’d want to use Dataverse for Teams outside of Teams, you must promote your environment to Common Data Service.
+If you’d want to use Dataverse for Teams outside of Teams, you must promote your environment to Dataverse.

 ### Is there a limit to Dataverse for Teams capacity?
 How many Dataverse for Teams environments can be created in a tenant?